-- (i) that by virtue of the Alleged PA, RESB had allegedly divested its ownership and all interests or claims to the said Land to HCH; - (ii) that pursuant to the Alleged Deed of Substitute, SYC is the beneficial owner and has rights to take possession of the said Land; - (iii) an order that RESB forthwith deliver vacant possession of the said Land to SYC free of encumbrances with all fixtures and crops planted thereon; - (iv) an injunction restraining RESB, its servants and/or employees or agents from harvesting crops on the said Land or removing anything thereon and/or otherwise from doing anything or interfering with SYC's rights thereon; - (v) costs of the KK Suit; and - (vi) such further or other relief as the Court deems fit and just.
+- (i) that by virtue of the Alleged PA, RESB had allegedly divested its ownership and all interests or claims to the said Land to HCH; - (ii) that pursuant to the Alleged Deed of Substitute, SYC is the beneficial owner and has rights to take possession of the said Land; - (iii) an order that RESB forthwith deliver vacant possession of the said Land to SYC free of encumbrances with all fixtures and crops planted thereon; - (iv) an injunction restraining RESB, its servants and/or employees or agents from harvesting crops on the said Land or removing anything thereon and/or otherwise from doing anything or interfering with SYC's rights thereon: - (v) costs of the KK Suit; and - (vi) such further or other relief as the Court deems fit and just.

-The application by RESB filed to convert the KK Suit into a writ action ["Conversion Application"] was heard on both 23 October 2012 and 26 November 2012 and is currently pending decision.
-Consistent with the RESB Suit stated in Note 23(a) above, the KK Suit is stayed pending referral and determination by the Federal Court on the constitutionality of the transfer of civil suits from West Malaysia to the High Court of Sabah and Sarawak and vice versa.
+The application by RESB to convert the KK Suit into a writ action ["Conversion Application"] was heard on both 23 October 2012 and 26 November 2012 and is currently pending decision.

+Consistent with KL RESB Suit stated in Note 23(a) above, the KK Suit was stayed pending determination by the Federal Court on the constitutionality of the transfer of civil suits from the High Court of Malaya to the High Court of Sabah and Sarawak and vice versa.
+On 7 April 2016, the Federal Court in deciding on a question of law referred to it by way of a special case stated for the opinion of the Federal Court held that, the High Court of Malaya has no jurisdiction to transfer a civil suit filed in the High Court of Malaya to the High court of Sabah and Sarawak.